Product-complete tilting complexes and Cohen-Macaulay hearts: Product-complete tilting objects

 A subcategory $\Ccal$ of $\Tcal$ is called \newterm{definable} if there is a set $\Phi$ of maps in $\Tcal^\cpt$ such that $\Ccal = \{X \in \Tcal \mid \Hom_{\Tcal}(f,X) = 0\ \forall f \in \Phi\}$.
 The smallest definable subcategory of $\Tcal$ containing an object $X$ will be denoted by $\Def(X)$.
 Explicitly, $\Def(X) = \{X \in \Tcal \mid \Hom_{\Tcal}(f,X) = 0\ \forall f \in \Phi_X\}$, where $\Phi_X$ consists of all maps $f$ in $\Tcal^\cpt$ such that $\Hom_{\Tcal}(f,X) = 0$.

 Assume that $\Tcal$ underlies a compactly generated derivator, see \cite{Lak20} for details.
 This is a weak assumption allowing computation of homotopy limits and colimits.
-In case $\Tcal = \D(\rMod R)$, the homotopy colimits over directed small categories are computed as direct limits of diagrams in the category of cochain complexes, see e.g.\ \cite[Appendix]{HN21} for details.
+In case $\Tcal = \D(\rMod R)$ (and, more generally, whenever $\Tcal$ is the homotopy category of a stable model category), homotopy limits and colimits are just the derived functors of limits and colimits.
+As a consequence, directed colimits being exact in $\Mod R$ (as they are in any Grothendieck category), their derived functor is just the usual directed colimit of complexes (i.e., the directed colimit of modules, applied component-wise), see e.g.\ \cite[Appendix]{HN21} for details.
 Laking \cite{Lak20} shows that definable subcategories of $\Tcal$ are precisely the subcategories closed under products, pure subobjects and directed homotopy colimits.
+Equivalently, one can replace directed homotopy colimits by pure quotients in this characterization --- this was proved assuming that $\Tcal$ is algebraic by Laking and Vitória \cite[Theorem 4.7]{LV20}, the algebraic assumption was later removed by Saorín and Šťovíček in \cite[Remark 8.8]{SS20}.

 \begin{lemma} Assume that $\Tcal$ underlies a compactly generated derivator.
 Let $T \in \Tcal$ be a product-complete tilting object.
 Then $\Add(T)$ is a definable subcategory of $\Tcal$. \end{lemma} \begin{proof} By the definition of product-completeness, $\Add(T)$ is closed under products.
 Consider a pure monomorphism $K \to T^{(\varkappa)}$.
 Since $T^{(\varkappa)}$ is $\Sigma$-pure-injective by \cref{product-complete}, this map actually splits; this follows from \cite[Corollary~4.4.13]{Prest} and an application of $\yo$.
-It follows that $\Add(T)$ is closed under pure subobjects and pure quotients, then it is also closed under directed homotopy colimits. \end{proof}
+It follows that $\Add(T)$ is closed under pure subobjects and pure quotients, then it is definable by the discussion above. \end{proof}